a-kossakowski/a-kossakowski/README.md

 ## 📌 About Me

 As a passionate bioinformatic scientist, I've delved into the intricacies of life at the molecular level.
-My journey began at [SGGW-WULS](https://www.sggw.pl/en), where I cultivated my fascination for bioinformatics.
-From the very start of my studies, I was captivated by the potential of merging biology with cutting-edge computational methods.
+My journey was inspired by my Grandpa, Krzysztof Kręc, who was a mycologist that switched to the agriculture after working in the pharma industry.
+I cultivated my fascination for bioinformatics, from the very start of my studies - I was captivated by the potential of merging biology with cutting-edge computational methods.

 ### Identifiers